-Kaiseki ryori is the pinnacle of Japanese gastronomy and sophistication.
-It is not only an extremely refined and varied menu in terms of taste; it's also a true composition of different shapes, textures and colors.
-A kaiseki meal is traditionally composed of a succession of small dishes, all different in terms of ingredients, cooking and presentation.
+Kaiseki ryori is the art of gastronomy and sophistication taken to its peak.
+It is not only an extremely fine and varied menu in taste; it is also a classic composition of shapes, textures, and colors.

-Of course, one cannot experience a meal like this in just any setting.
-And with the Japanese being so adept at harmony, they would never allow such such refined food to be served in an inappropriate environment.
-This is why kaiseki ryori is usually served to diners in private rooms.
-Most of the restaurants or inns that serve kaiseki ryori are also in extremely quiet and refined locations, sometimes overlooking a Japanese zen garden for example, allowing guests to enjoy their gourmet meal in the most Japanese of atmospheres.
-You might even say that a meal can't be considered kaiseki without this added element of tranquility.
+This is why Kaiseki ryori is usually served in private rooms.
+Most of the restaurants or inns that serve Kaiseki ryori are located in calm and refined places, sometimes overlooking a Japanese Zen garden, which allows you to enjoy your gourmet meal in most Japanese settings.
+One could even say that a meal claiming to be Kaiseki without this element of tranquility would not be one.